Our Ultimate Guide to Applying Wood Conditioner

 Keep in mind that you'll want to have your wood stain on hand while you're applying the wood conditioner, as you'll need to apply the wood stain almost immediately after applying the conditioner.
 You won't have enough time to run to the store to pick some up.

 There are oil-based and water-based pre-stains on the market.
-Be sure that your wood conditioner’s base matches the base of the stain you’ll apply over it.
-We recommend a water-based stain and wood conditioner and stain to keep your area free of VOCs (volatile organic compounds).
+Be sure that your wood conditioner's base matches the base of the stain you'll apply over it.
+We recommend a water-based wood conditioner and stain to keep your area free of VOCs (volatile organic compounds).

 Prepare the Wood